 Peter began his producing and post-production career as an Associate Producer, and Director of Acquisitions, for Troma, Inc.-- “Home of the Toxic Avenger.”
 Working specifically on “The Class of Nuke 'em High, Part 2: Subhumanoid Meltdown” & “The Class of Nuke 'em High, Part 3: The Good, the Bad the Subhumanoid.”

-From Troma, Peter went on to work as a VFX Coordinator on a multi-film-format visual effects project, “Secrets of the Luxor Temple”, for famed visual effects master Douglas Trumbull; VFX Supervisor on 2001: A Space Odyssey, Blade Runner, and Close Encounters of the Third Kind.
+From Troma, Peter went on to work as a VFX Editor/Coordinator on a multi-film-format visual effects project, “Secrets of the Luxor Temple”, Directed by famed visual effects master Douglas Trumbull, who was VFX Supervisor on “2001: A Space Odyssey”, “Blade Runner”, and “Close Encounters of the Third Kind.”
 Visual Effects Supervisor on this project was Joel Hynek, his assistant, John Gaeta-- both were future VFX Academy Award® winners for “What Dreams May Come”, and “The Matrix”, respectively.

 As an Editor and IMAX Post-Production Supervisor, Peter has worked on the most technologically sophisticated IMAX films for Hollywood studios, to documentaries, national commercials, sizzle reels, and trailers.
 Clients include Disney, WGBH/NOVA, National Geographic, Dreamworks, Discovery Channel, Lifetime, ESPN, NBC Sports, USA Networks, Showtime, Madison Square Gardens, Intel, GE, Microsoft, AT&T, IBM, Lindblad Expeditions, Teen Vogue, Ben and Jerry’s, CA Technology, The Annenberg Center for Photography, Andreessen Horowitz, and the Harvard Business School.